RangsimanChumpu/Book-s-Store-Tracker/README.md

 # Book's Store Tracker

-This project implements Flask and a SQLite database to create a program for bookstore tracking.
+##This project implements Flask (web framework) and a SQLite database to create a program for bookstore tracking.

 1. app.py
 - Set up and run a server.
 Create routes on the server to connect to the HTML pages that created in a separate file.